tdwg/vocab/documentation-specification.md

 **2.3.2 Versions**

-Each resource also exists as versions that document “snapshots” of the resource over time.
+Each resource also exists as versions that document “snapshots” of the resource over time (Fig. 4).
 A version is issued at a particular moment in time and documents the state of the resource until the version is replaced by a later version.
 Each version of a resource is identified by an IRI that is distinct from the IRI of the current resource and from all other versions of that resource.
 Typically, the IRI of a version is formed by appending the ISO 8601 creation date of the resource to the IRI if the abstract resource.

 A current resource is related to one of its versions by the property dcterms:hasVersion.
 A version is related to its current resource by the property dcterms:isVersionOf, to a version that it supersedes by dcterms:replaces, and to a version that supersedes it by dcterms:isReplacedBy.
-The metadata for a current resource should specify the IRI of the current version, the IRI of the most recent version, and the IRI of any previous version that was superseded.
-Metadata of a past version should specify that version's IRI and link to the previous and subsequent versions.
+The metadata for a current resource should specify the IRI of the current resource, the IRI of the most recent version, and the IRI of any previous version that was superseded.
+Metadata of a past version should specify that version's IRI, specify the IRI of the current resource, and link to any previous or subsequent versions.

 The versioning model is specific to neither humans nor machines, and either should be able to use the resource IRIs and properties to traverse the links from one version to another.

+**3 Human readable documents**

+In order for a standard to achieve its purpose, it must include documents that permit human users to understand what is necessary to comply with the requirements of the standard.
+This section describes how human readable documents should be constructed to make this possible.

+**3.1 Landing page for the standard**

+When the HTTP IRI of a standard is dereferenced by a client requesting text/html (for example, when a human uses a Web browser), the client should receive a human-readable document that describes basic information about the standard as described in the subparts of this section.

+**3.1.1 Name of the standard**

+The full name must be in English and must be unique within the scope of TDWG standards, but otherwise is not controlled and may contain any combination of characters.

+**3.1.2 IRI of the standard**

+The landing page should include the HTTP IRI that identifies the standard.
+The text of the landing page should indicate that this is the IRI that should be cited and to which hyperlinks should be made.
+This is important because content negotiation may redirect users to some other IRI that is specific to the delivery mechanism and which might be subject to change at some time in the future.

+**3.1.4 Link to TDWG**

+The landing page should make it clear that this is a TDWG standard and should provide a link to the TDWG home page.

+**3.1.5 Abstract**

+An abstract should provide a brief description of the purpose of the standard.

+**3.1.6 Preferred citation**

+The landing page should indicate a preferred citation for the standard that includes at least the name of the standard and the IRI.
+The exact format and content of the citation is not specified by this standard.

+**3.1.7 Links to parts of the standard**

+Each part of the standard should be listed, with a hyperlink that leads to that part (Section 2.2).
+The parts must include at least one descriptive document, whose form is described in section 3.2.

+**3.2 Descriptive documents**

+A standard has one or more descriptive documents that describe the purpose of the standard and which contain information about how the standard is to be used.
+The choice of whether to place all of this material in a single document or to separate it into several documents should be made based on what will make the standard the most easy to understand and use.

+**3.2.1 Normative and non-normative sections of descriptive documents**

+The normative and non-normative parts of standards should be clearly labeled as such.
+If all of the content of a document is normative, this should be stated in the introduction to the document.
+If a single document contains both normative and non-normative content, material in a single section should be of a single type.
+The introduction should state that content is normative unless otherwise noted and headings should indicate if material in that section is non-normative.

+It is also permissible to indicate in the introduction that content of a particular type (e.g. examples or diagrams) is non-normative.

+**3.2.2 Versioning**

+Descriptive documents are resources that follow the versioning model described in Section 2.3.
+Thus each particular document version will represent the state of the generic document from the time it was issued until the time that version was superseded by a later version.
+Thus, the date issued that is stated on a particular document version will reflect the date that particular version was issued (dcterms:issued).
+Date created (dcterms:created) should be reserved to indicate the date that the first version of the document was issued.

+**3.2.3 Layout and style**

+Descriptive documents should be divided into three main sections:

+-   A header section
+-   Table of contents
+-   A body section
+-   A footer section

+**3.2.3.1 Header Section**

+The header section must contain the following parts:

+**Title:** The title of the document.

+**Date Issued:** The date of publication of this version in ISO 8601 Date format.

+**Part of TDWG Standard:** The IRI of the standard of which this document is part.
+The IRI should dereference to the standard's landing page.

+**Latest version URI:** The current resource URI that will always return the latest version of the document.

+**Previous version:** The URI of the previous version (if any). [should this be "Supersedes"?]

+**Replaced by:** The URI of the next version (if any).  [should this be "Superseded by"?]

+**Abstract:** A single paragraph summary of the document.

+**Contributors:** A list of the people who are responsible for the document's creation.
+The first person in the list should be the principal contact.

+Contributors’ names must be quoted in the following format: "FirstName Initials LastName (Affiliation)" where:

+Either one or both of FirstName and Initials must be present.

+Affiliation is the organization or group the contributor is working with in relation to this document and is OPTIONAL.

+Examples:

+-   Roger D. Hyam (TDWG)
+-   Roger Hyam (TDWG Infrastructure Project)
+-   R. Hyam

+**Document Status:** One of the status categories listed at [http://www.tdwg.org/standards/status-and-categories/](http://www.tdwg.org/standards/status-and-categories/).

+**3.2.3.2 Table of Contents Section**

+The table of contents section should contain an ordered list of all the headings (along with their numbers) that occur in the body section and nothing else.
+The items in the list should be hypertext links to the headings in the body.

+**3.2.3.3 Body Section**

+The body text should be divided by a hierarchy of subheadings.
+The subheadings must be numbered consecutively using simple decimal system.
+The final number must not be followed by a decimal point.
+An example:

+1 First Main Section

+1.1 First subsection within first main section.

+1.12.5 The fifth sub-subsection within the twelfth subsection of the first section.

+2 Second Main Section

+**3.2.3.4 Footer section**

+The footer should contain a copyright statement and licensing information.
+Typically, the copyright is held by TDWG and the license is [Creative Commons Attribution](http://creativecommons.org/licenses/by/4.0/) (CC BY).

+[A reference or link to a document containing the Copyright, Licensing and Disclaimer statements that govern this document.
+This will usually be the standard one supplied by TDWG.]

+**3.2.4 Language**

+All normative content must be in English.
+Translations of normative documents may be included in the standard but the translations must be treated as informative documents.

+**3.2.4.1 Linguistic Style**

+Text should be written with the assumption that it will be read from the screen rather than paper. [should more be said here about the style of normative sections vs. examples, diagrams, etc. that might be in non-normative sections?]

+**3.3 Vocabulary descriptions**

 -----------------

-2 human readable documents
-2.1 cover page
-2.2 normative and non-normative parts
-2.3 vocabulary descriptions

-3 machine readable documents
+4 machine readable documents
-3.1 descriptive metadata
+4.1 descriptive metadata
-3.2 links between documents
+4.2 links between documents
-3.3 vocabularies
+4.3 vocabularies

 -----------------------

-**3 Parts of standards**

-[work on wording of this] The normative and non-normative parts of standards should be clearly labeled as such.
-If a single document contains both normative and non-normative content, material in a single section should be of a single type.

 **4 Contents of Standards**